 The Balinese pickles is another dish which can be made ahead of time and refrigerated for about 10 days.
 I will give you recipe in another story if you like?
 Just let me know.

 I made the fragrant rice in a very simple and special way.
 You could use a rice cooker but I used the Thermomix.
 I didn’t clean the thermomix jug after I made the spice paste.
 I simply added 1 litre of water to the jug and proceeded to cook the rice in the “dirty” water.

 - 1 Tbs spice paste the paste you could scrape out of the thermomix bowl or food processor

 - 350 gm long grain basmati rice

 - 1 inches lemongrass stalk bruised with a meat mallet 3

 - 2 leaves kaffir lime shredded

 Place all the ingredients in a rice steamer and cook until finished.

 Transfer to the Thermoserver and remove lemongrass stalk.

-So how about you readers?
+How about you readers?
 Would you give Paleo a go if you had Pete cooking for you?
-I think I like my rice with curries a little too much.
+I think I like my curry with rice a little too much.